 - RADS is a form of irritant-induced asthma, and as it is mostly caused by irritants in the workplace, it is often classified as occupational asthma.

 - Moments after inhaling the irritants, asthma-like symptoms such as chest tightness, wheezing, cough and dyspnoea (shortness of breath or breathlessness) develop.

-- Symptoms can range from mild to severe or even be fatal, and can last for months to years.
+- Symptoms can range from mild to severe and can last for months to years, or even be fatal.